Electronic heat cost allocator (EHKV)

 EHKV wM-BUS

-The HCA EURISII is available as a 1-sensor and 2-sensor device and can optionally be supplied with an optical and / or radio interface.
-The wM-BUS protocol in accordance with DIN EN13757-4 in T1 or S1 mode is used as the radio protocol.
+The EURISII electronic heat cost allocator (EHCA) is available as a 1-sensor and 2-sensor device and can be optionally supplied with an optical and/or radio interface.
+The wM-BUS protocol according to DIN EN 13757-4 in T1 or S1 mode is used for radio communication.
 The transmitted data can be encrypted with AES128 according to the OMS standard.
-The HCA in 1-sensor version measures the temperature of the radiator surface in the range 20-110 ° C. The radiator temperature is offset against a fixed reference temperature of 20 ° C to produce a consumption value.
-With the 2-sensor device, the room temperature is also measured and the consumption is determined using the differential temperature.
-Therefore, these devices are more accurate and even less sensitive to manipulation attempts.
-In addition, various functions are implemented that prevent cold counting in summer.
-For the “self-reading” of the consumption values by the user, a check number to verify the validity of the reading can also be displayed (postcard reading).
+The 1-sensor version of the ECA measures the temperature of the radiator surface in the range of 20-110°C. The radiator temperature is then used with a fixed reference temperature of 20°C to calculate a consumption value.
+The 2-sensor version additionally measures the room temperature, and consumption is calculated using the temperature difference.
+Therefore, these devices are more accurate and even less susceptible to tampering.
+Various functions are also implemented to prevent cold metering in summer.
+For self-reading of consumption values by the user, a check digit can be displayed to verify the validity of the reading (postcard reading).

 1 or 2 sensors

-Measurement pause can be activated for summer months
+Measurement break can be activated for summer months

 Duration 10 years